Salted caramel popcorn is crunchy, deeply caramelised, delicious and very, very moreish.

 Quickly pour it over your popcorn and toss to cover the popcorn.
 You then spread it out onto baking sheets and pop in the oven turning every ten minutes or so for 30 minutes.
 Remove from oven, cool and enjoy!

 Once you pour the caramel over the popcorn work quickly to coat the popcorn.
-When you spread the popcorn onto your baking trays try to separate the popcorn and pop in the oven, turning every ten minutes or so which will cover any popcorn that hasn’t been covered in the caramel.
+When you spread the popcorn onto your baking trays try to separate the popcorn into a thin layer and pop in the oven, turning every ten minutes or so which will cover any popcorn that hasn’t been covered in the caramel.

 What’s your favourite popcorn flavour?
 We would love to hear from you in the comments below when you make this moreish salted caramel popcorn.

 Salted caramel popcorn is simply delicious and moreish.
 Perfect for snacking on watching a movie, making into gift bags and perfect for the holiday season.
-It keeps well for 2 weeks, and still tastes delish!
+It keeps well for at least 2 weeks!